 After testing your water hardness how do you define whether your water is hard or soft?
 The below table will help you understand better.
 The water hardness is measured in either grain per gallon (GPG) or ppm (parts per million) or mg/L

 1GPG= 17.118 PPM or mg/l

-According to the above table anything above 3-grains you need an ion exchange system to treat your hard water.
+According to the above table, anything above 3 grains needs an ion exchange system to treat your hard water.

-Although testing water hardness is the best way to find out if you need a softening system some signs could tell your water is hard, and a water softening system could be an addition in your house.
-Such signs include:
+Although testing water hardness is the best way to find out if you need a softening system, some signs could indicate that your water is hard, and a water softening system could be an addition to your house.
+Such signs include

 - Soap is not lathering well